pacedotdev/firesearch-sdk/examples/javascript-example/README.md

 ### Before you start

-This example uses the `firesearch-tutorial/indexes/movies-index` index that gets created when you follow the live tutorial inside Firesearch.
+This example uses the `firesearch-tutorial/indexes/movies-index` index that gets created when you follow the [Live tutorial](https://firesearch.dev/docs/tutorial).